Pat McDowell – Shamrock, Texas

 Pat McDowell

-Head about 80 miles east of Amarillo and you’ll run into McDowell Ranch located in the small town of Shamrock, Texas.
-This family-run commercial cow and stocker cattle operation is led by this month’s featured beef producer, Pat McDowell, along with his two brothers, John and Mark.
-The siblings mark the family’s fifth generation in the agricultural industry and together they use those collective years of hands-on experience, wisdom and “hard work ethic” upbringing to manage a ranch with several hundred cows and stocker cattle, along with farm acreage that yields corn, cotton and wheat.
+Kate is the family’s sixth generation in the agricultural industry and together they use those collective years of hands-on experience, wisdom and “hard work ethic” upbringing to manage a ranch with several hundred cows and stocker cattle, along with farm acreage that yields corn, cotton and wheat.

 The grandchildren are shown how to feed cows, care for the horses, and feed the occasional bottle calf – they love it!
 “We believe it is important for them to get dirty on the ranch while playing and learning.
 We try to make almost every ‘job’ they accompany us on a learning experience,” elaborates Pat.